A trip down to memory lane, hunting for glory and fun team building

 Teams and players still have time to spring some fun into the gruelling training sessions before the start of the season, yet everybody is taking preparations seriously, as the new seasons in the European top competitions are looking as tough as ever.

-For this week, we are focusing on team-building exercises in Veszprém and Györ, an out of the box photo session for CSKA Moscow and also on a trip down memory lane in Kielce.
+For this week, we are focusing on team-building exercises in Veszprém and Györ and also on a trip down memory lane in Kielce.

 Running in the rain